Robustness and Diversity Seeking Data-Free Knowledge Distillation: Experiments

 \subsection{Effectiveness of diversity seeking}

 The comparison of different approaches on different datasets is shown in Table~\ref{tab:res_mnist}.
 Apparently RDSKD and DAFL perform better than DeepI and ZSKD in both test accuracy and the quality and diversity of generated images.
-In addition, RDSKD and DAFL also outperform DeepI and ZSKD in terms of training time, i.e., DeepI and ZSKD consume much more time for generator training compared to RDSKD and DAFL, especially for complicated datasets that require a lot of training data.
-To be specific, it takes 1,191~s, 1,247~s, 15,342~s, and 5,387~s respectively for RDSKD (20 epochs), DAFL (20 epochs), ZSKD (40,000 images), and DeepI (10,240 images) to train their generators on CIFAR-10.
-Besides, RDSKD outperforms MSKD on all aspects including test accuracy, quality, and diversity of generated images.
-Comparing RDSKD with DAFL, generally images generated by RDSKD bear higher diversity (measured by LPIPS) than DAFL, which can also be verified by Fig.~\ref{fig:res_figures}, where the averaged generated images of RDSKD scale wider than DAFL.
+In terms of training time, it takes 1,191~s, 1,247~s, 15,342~s, and 5,387~s respectively for RDSKD (20 epochs), DAFL (20 epochs), ZSKD (40,000 images), and DeepI (10,240 images) to train their generators/images on CIFAR-10.
+RDSKD also outperforms MSKD on all aspects including test accuracy, quality, and diversity of the generated images.